 When my youngest, Amanda, was in junior high school, she wanted to do everything.
 Every sport.
 With each came a price tag.
-I was often anxious about saying no – would I be depriving the world of a future Olympian? – but was also anxious about the cost of these forays into athletics.
+I was often anxious about saying no – would I be depriving the world of a future Olympian?
+But I was also anxious about the cost of these forays into athletics.
 As any parent of an aspiring athlete knows, sports are expensive.

-Months into tennis lessons I told my daughter that this first round of sessions was coming to an end, and we needed to decide if we were going to sign on for another set.
-I advised her that we would pay for half of the next set, and she would be required to use her own money (birthday, holiday savings) to pay for the rest.
-“I think I will pass mom.” she said.
+Months into tennis lessons I told my daughter that this first round of sessions was coming to an end.
+And we needed to decide if we were going to sign on for another set.
+I advised her that we would pay for half of the next set.
+She would be required to use her own money (birthday, holiday savings) to pay for the rest.
+“I think I will pass mom,” she said.
 Huh?
 “I don’t really like the lessons anyway.”
 Ugh.

 Until that moment I did not know — maybe even she did not know — the value (or lack of value) of these lessons in her life.
 As a kid, time is not really the issue.
 But money?
 That’s another thing.
 And her money?
 Another thing altogether.

 So, set up the scenario early in high school that alerts your child to the money responsibilities they will have when they go off to college.
 Maybe it’s more than just living expenses.
 Maybe it’s books as well.
 Maybe it’s even all or part of the tuition.
 Whatever the circumstances, give your kids an early warning so they can stop, think and reflect and have time to develop a plan.

 Advise them too late and you will have nothing but resentment.
 Advise them early enough and they will not balk.
 And soon you will hear the halleluiah chorus when they explain to you how they made a “choice”.